gotchoices/MyCHIPs/doc/learn.md

 the final chapters in
 [Got Choices, the Book](http://gotchoices.org/book/money.html).

-And please proceed to the more technical explanations given here:
+And please proceed to the more technical explanations that follow here:

 <br>[Next - A Complex Problem](learn-general.md)
 <br>[Back to Index](README.md#contents)